Oswald Menghin: Life

 In Catholic circles he was considered a traitor from March 1938 onwards, and was discharged (excluded) from his Cartellverband (Catholic Union-group), the Rudolfina Wien (which like all Catholic unions had been banned), at a formal underground meeting held on 12 November 1938.

 After the War he was included, as a member of the Seyß-Inquart regime, on the primary list of war criminals.
 He was however not indicted, but came to an American internment camp, where he made statements.
-In 1948, he relocated to Argentina, and began teaching in 1957 at the University of La Plata, in Buenos Aires.
+In 1948, he escaped to Argentina, and began teaching in 1957 at the University of La Plata, in Buenos Aires.
 Proceedings against him had been dropped in 1956.
 In 1959, he became a corresponding member of the Austrian Academy of Sciences.
 He died, aged 85, on 29 November 1973 in Buenos Aires in Argentina.